MrDave1999/dotenv.core/docs/articles/accessing_environment_variables.md

 # Accessing environment variables

 ## Helper methods

+The `EnvReader` class has multiple **helper methods** that are used to access the environment variables of a specific provider.

 ### Get{Type}Value

-The `EnvReader class` has multiple helper methods, so methods starting with the word *Get* will throw an exception when the environment variable is not set:
+The helper methods that begin with the word *Get* will throw an exception when the environment variable is not set:
 ```cs
 GetStringValue
 GetIntValue